codio/tutorial_yo_angular/annotations.md

 ##Testing with Karma and Jasmine
 For those unfamiliar with Karma, it is a JavaScript test runner that is test framework agnostic.
 The Angular generator has two included test frameworks: ngScenario and Jasmine.
 When we ran yo angular earlier in this Codelab, the generator scaffolded a test directory in the root folder, created a `karma.conf` file, and pulled in the Node modules for Karma.
 We’ll be editing a Jasmine script to describe our tests soon but let’s see how we can run tests first.

+Kill `grunt server` using Ctrl+C or just open up another terminal window from the Tools->Terminal menu.

-Let’s go back to the command-line and kill our grunt server using Ctrl+C. There is already a grunt task scaffolded out in our `Gruntfile.js` for running tests.
-It can be run in one of two ways
+There is already a grunt task scaffolded out in our `Gruntfile.js` for running tests.
+It can be executed in one of two ways

 1. From the Run menu, select 'Grunt Test' from the drop down list
 2. From the cli, run `grunt test`

 When you run `grunt test`, you will see a new browser window open and close, and some warnings in the Yeoman console.
 Don’t worry, that’s to be expected right now.

 Our tests are currently failing as we haven’t updated the boilerplate test which still references `awesomeThings`.
 We also need to update the Karma configuration to load the the new Bower components into the browser.
-Open `/karma.conf.js` and replace the "files" array with:
+Open **`/karma.conf.js`** and replace the "files" array with:

     files: [
       'app/bower_components/jquery/jquery.js',